 The selection of optimal potassium fertilizer dose resulted in clear improvements in both the yield and quality of Kinnow mandarin grown in Punjab’s semi-arid regions.
 The plants applied with 0.6 to 0.8 kg K₂O each season led to noticeable boosts in fruit weight, size, juice content, and total harvest, with increases reaching 17%.
 These plants also produced fruits richer in sugars and soluble solids.
 However, giving more than 0.8 kg K₂O per plant did not bring further benefits and sometimes even diminished fruit quality.
 The results directly support refined potassium recommendations for sustainable and profitable citrus production in this region.

-COMPETING INTERESTS DISCLAIMER:
+COMPETING INTERESTS DISCLAIMER

 Authors have declared that they have no known competing financial interests OR non-financial interests OR personal relationships that could have appeared to influence the work reported in this paper.